 Here’s what you need to know about dealing with fleas in New York City including facts, prevention, control, and treatment.

-Flea Control in New York City
+- Flea Control in NYC

 - Facts About Fleas

 - Signs of Fleas

 Fleas are widely known for being itchy, bloodsucking nuisances.
 However, they can present a genuine danger to both humans and pets, most commonly dogs and cats, due to the diseases they can carry.